-Mineral properties cash additions totaled \$449,451 for the first two quarters of 2009 compared to \$2,083,750 for the first two quarters of 2008.
-The majority of these costs relate to a coal exploration program on the Company's 100% owned property near Pinehouse Lake, Saskatchewan and the airborne geophysical survey over the Hudson Bay, Saskatchewan coal permits.
-The majority of the 2008 costs relate to the completion of the winter drill program on the Company's 100% owned Jojay gold project, a summer line-cutting and a soil geochemistry program on the Munroe Lake joint venture project and continued advancement of the Company's previously held 50% interest of its uranium claims in northern Saskatchewan.
+Mineral properties additions totaled \$1,502,946 for the first three quarters of 2009 compared to \$2,206,197 for the first three quarters of 2008.
+The majority of these costs relate to a coal exploration program on the Company's 100% owned properties near Pinehouse Lake and Hudson Bay, Saskatchewan as well as the airborne geophysical survey over the Hudson Bay coal permits.
+The majority of the 2008 costs relate to the completion of the winter drill program on the Company's 100% owned Jojay gold project, summer line-cutting and soil geochemistry programs on the Munroe Lake joint venture project, staking fees and field reconnaissance work associated with coal permits.